Update on Deferred Action for Childhood Arrivals (DACA)

 What should I do if I have DACA?

 You should meet with an immigration attorney to see if you have other forms of immigration relief available to you.
-Although it is still possible to renew DACA at this time, there is no guarantee that DACA renewals will be possible in the future.
+Although it is still possible to renew DACA at this time, because of the tumultuous political landscape there is still no guarantee that DACA renewals will be possible in the future.

 It is particularly important for you to meet with an immigration attorney if you have ever been arrested, if you have pending criminal charges, or if you have ever been the subject of a removal order or deportation order.